AntidoteDB/antidote-bench/Readme.md

-# Installation Instructions for AntidoteBenchmark<br />
+# Installation Instructions for antidote-bench<br />

 Before you can run mvn install or mvn package on the maven project in this repository you must install some additional dependencies.<br />